Hanlin Wu, Henry

 hanlin.wu@link.cuhk.edu.hk

-Hi, I am a PhD student in the Language Processing Lab at the Department of Linguistics and Modern Languages, the Chinese University of Hong Kong.
+I am a PhD candidate in the Language Processing Lab at the Department of Linguistics and Modern Languages, the Chinese University of Hong Kong.
 Prior to joining the lab, I worked as a research assistant at the Institute of Psychology, Chinese Academy of Sciences.
-I have a Master’s degree in Psychology at Renmin University of China, and a B.A. in translation and interpreting at Beijing International Studies University.
+I have a Research Master’s degree in Basic Psychology at Renmin University of China (2020), and a B.A. in Translation and Interpreting at Beijing International Studies University (2017).